 Current activities include, the Community Garden, a Horticulture Therapy Program and UNC PAWS.
 Future activities will include walking trails, an art and music studio, and eventually housing.

-The Center is collaborating with North Carolina Botanical Gardens at UNC in implementing a horticulture therapy program and expanding the community garden.
+The Center is collaborating with North Carolina Botanical Gardens at UNC for its horticulture therapy program and the community garden.